Film Team

 Director / Cinematographer

-Gabriel Miller (1972 - 2019) was an award-winning cinematographer who worked with a number of Oscar-winning and Oscar-nominated filmmakers, including Cynthia Wade, Sari Gilman, and Liz Garbus.
-Productions he worked on have been broadcast on HBO, the BBC, Sundance Channel, PBS, MTV, Discovery, A&E, and ARTE.
-Miller’s cinematography credits include the 2019 Peabody winning HBO doc A Dangerous Son and the Oscar-nominated King’s Point.
-Gabriel dedicated eight years to shooting and co-directing Sweetheart Deal.
+Gabriel Miller (1972 - 2019) was an award-winning cinematographer and director.
+Miller worked with a number of Oscar-winning and Oscar-nominated filmmakers, including Cynthia Wade, Sari Gilman, and Liz Garbus.
+Productions he worked on have been broadcast on HBO, the BBC, the Sundance Channel, PBS, MTV, Discovery, A&E, and ARTE.
+Miller was a Points North, Garrett Scott, and Sundance Institute fellow.
+Miller’s cinematography credits include the 2019 Peabody award-winning HBO documentary A Dangerous Son; the Oscar-nominated King’s Point; and Wonder Women!
+The Untold Story of American Superheroines, which aired on PBS.

 sweetheart-deal-movie-peggy-case.jpg